TL;DR

 DynamoDB Tables

-You will need to prepare carefully your data model here, and understand clearly how DynamoDB is working under the hood.
+You will need to carefully prepare your data model here, and understand clearly how DynamoDB is working under the hood.

 Stats table